mjknj18/Kickstarter-Crowdfunding-Analysis/README.md

 The graphical displays will autmatically adjust based on selections made in the drop down menus.

 ## Analysis & Observation Word Document

+Presents short summary of several conclusions that can be drawn from the dataset, as well as discussion of associated limitations.
+Recommends several different ways of organizing, filtering, and visualizing the data for future analysis.